Collins Heating & Cooling

 📱

-Design Requirements for This Audience (Ages 40–60, 16% Seniors)
+What the New Site Needs for This Audience (Ages 40–60, 16% Seniors)

-Navigation: 5–7 items maximum.
-No complex mega-menus.
-Labels like "Heating," "Cooling," "Air Quality," "Reviews," "Contact."
+Simple navigation.
+5–7 menu items max.
+Clear labels like "Heating," "Cooling," "Air Quality," "Reviews," "Contact."
+No complicated dropdowns.

 Data Sources & Methodology